← Visit Appcues.com

 1. Open-source options

 If your product team is proficient in coding, they can use open-source programs like Bootstrap and jQuery to create great tooltips.
-Without a team to build robust tooltips with code, you might need the help of third-party developers—which could get expensive.
+This method allows you to control the HTML elements, background color, placement, and animation effects.

 2. JavaScript, HTML, CSS